OSLC/oslc-server/README.md

 ## Installation

-At this time, [oslc-service](https://github.com/OSLC/oslc-service) and [ldp-service-jena](https://github.com/OSLC/ldp-service-jena) are not in the npm package manager.
-Both services must be cloned into the same directory as oslc-server from GitHub.
+At this time, [oslc-service](https://github.com/OSLC/oslc-service) is not in the npm package manager.
+The services must be linked into the same directory as oslc-server from GitHub.

-Within oslc-server, ldp-service-jena, and oslc-service, run
+Within oslc-server and oslc-service, run

 	$ npm install